madi-lts/madi-lts.github.io/_posts/2024-02-03-OpenCV-with-cpp.md

 The indentation in the `makefile` must be done with tabs, and every line must have an end of line character.
 So make sure to convert spaces to tabs in your text editor.
 Also note the `-I.` flag which tells `g++` to look in the current directory.

+## CMake
+Building with Make is a platform specific process.
+To generalize our build instructions to multiple platforms, we can use CMake.